-Few things make our Austin surgeons happier than seeing your child recover quickly from microtia repair with a beautiful new ear (or set of ears).
+Few things make our surgeons happier than seeing your child recover quickly from microtia repair with a beautiful new ear (or set of ears).
 This is one of those procedures that sets your child on a great course for the future, too.

-Because so few pediatric surgeons perform this procedure in the Austin area, our doctors have made microtia repair one of their top priorities and specialties.
+Because so few pediatric surgeons perform this procedure in the area, our doctors have made microtia repair one of their top priorities and specialties.
 And we couldn’t be happier with the results!